luukfroling/Mechanica/content/special/ChX5_ex.md

 A spaceship, with $S'$ on board, is moving at $V/c = 3/5$ with respect to Mission Control (where $S$ is located) on earth.
 Both $S$ and $S'$ have aligned their axes and synchronized their clocks in the usual way.

-Mission control receives at $t=1.7 ls$ images from the impact of a meteorite on the moon.
+Mission control receives at $t=1.7\ \mathrm{ls}$ images from the impact of a meteorite on the moon.
 The distance from Mission Control to the moon is 1.2ls (according to $S$).
 This event E1.
 Event E2 is the impact itself (that is where and when of the impact), Event 3 is the receiving of images of the impact by $S'$.
 Of course, images travel in space at the speed of light.

 a.
 Transform the events to $S'$ using a Lorentz Transformation.
 b.
 Find the position of $S'$ at the time of the three events according to $S$.
 This provides additional events.